Aviah/one-click-django-docs/project_ref.md

 **Browsers Cache:** In Nginx, the static, media, and uploads, are configured for 180d expiry.
 This expiry date will not affect js & css, since each time you change the source of a js, or a css file, you should run deploy with `fab deploy:True` (runs `collectstatic`).
 After `collectstatic` and a site reload, django will not request the old cached files.

 **Cached Images:** `collectstatic` is aware when you replace an image, even if the new image has the same file name.
-It will create a new hashed image name, and django will request the new image, similarly when a js or a css file changes.
+It will create a new hashed image name, and django will request the new image, similarly when a javascript or a css file changes.

 Support this project with my affiliate link|
 -------------------------------------------|